“I have a habit of completing other people’s sentences for them ….

 I wouldn’t say that I’ve since cracked the skill completely

-But I’ve seen it’s importance in effective leadership
+But I’ve seen it’s important role for any effective leader.

 “There’s a principle I like that comes from the Zulu people,